If we need to, we can also start vi toedit multiple files. This is done like this:

 The ability to edit multiple files has another advantage.
 Do you remember those numbered and named buffers?
 They are assigned for a single instance of vi, not on a per-file basis.
 Therefore, you can delete or yank text from one file, switch to the next and then insert it.
 This is a crude but effective cut and paste mechanism between files.

-If you switch to editing another file (using :n or :r), reload an original file (using :rew! or :e!), the contents of the deletion buffers are preserved so that you can cut and paste between files.
+or ), reload an original file (using or ), the contents of the deletion buffers are preserved so that you can cut and paste between files.
 The contents of all buffers are lost, however, when you quit vi.